Bilinear R-parity violating supersymmetry under the light of neutrino oscillation, higgs and flavor data: Results and discussion

 Fig.~\ref{fig:nh1} shows the 2D marginalized posterior probability distributions in (a) $\epsilon_1$-$\epsilon_2$, (b) $\epsilon_1$-$\epsilon_3$, (c) $v_1$-$v_2$, (d) $v_1$-$v_3$, (e) $B_1$-$B_2$, (f) $B_1$-$B_3$ plane along with the allowed regions at 68\% $C.L.$ and 95\% $C.L$.
 The heaviest of the three neutrinos gets its mass at tree level with some additional correction from the loop diagrams.
 This neutrino mass is, therefore, mostly driven by the $\epsilon$ parameter.
 The heaviest of the three in this case has to be dominantly $\tau$-flavored.
 As a result, the $\epsilon_3$ and $v_3$ are expected to be the largest among the respective $\epsilon_i$ and $v_i$ parameters.
 On the other hand, first generation parameters $\epsilon_1$ and $v_1$ are expected to be the smallest since the heaviest neutrino has next to zero admixture of electron neutrino (see Fig.\ref{fig:nh1}(a)-(d)).
 The second heaviest neutrino gets most of its contribution from the $BB$-loop and it has a comparable admixture of all three neutrino flavors.
 As a result, we can observe nice correlations between two $B_i$'s as shown in Fig.~\ref{fig:nh1}(e) and Fig.\ref{fig:nh1}(f).
-These contributions are already loop suppressed.
+These contributions are already loop-suppressed.
 In addition to that the value of $\tan\beta$ is also restricted from tree-level calculation by the smallness of neutrino mass scale (see Sec.\ref{sec:model}).
 Hence for these contributions to neutrino masses to be significant, the $B_i$ parameters have to be much larger compared to $\epsilon_i$ parameters as evident from Fig~\ref{fig:nh1}.
 The $\epsilon B$-loop contributions are further suppressed due to their dependence on $\epsilon$.
-As a result, $B_1$ is expected to be relatively larger than $B_2$ since the lightest state is dominantly electron neutrino like.
+As a result, $B_1$ is expected to be relatively larger than $B_2$ since the lightest state is dominantly electron neutrino-like.
 From the marginalized posterior distribution in $\epsilon_1$-$\epsilon_2$ and $\epsilon_1$-$\epsilon_3$ plane, it is evident that all the $\epsilon_i$ are tightly constrained.
 We obtain the 2$\sigma$ ranges of $\epsilon_1$, $\epsilon_2$, $\epsilon_3$ as (-1.65 to 1.08)$\times10^{-2}$, (-2.30 to 0.53)$\times10^{-2}$ and (-5.76 to -0.99)$\times10^{-2}$ GeV respectively.
 Similarly, the 2$\sigma$ allowed regions for $v_1$, $v_2$, $v_3$ from Fig.\ref{fig:nh1} (c) and (d) are (1.13-5.11)$\times10^{-4}$ GeV, (1.85-6.07)$\times10^{-4}$ GeV and (6.81-13.6)$\times10^{-4}$ GeV.
 The same regions for $B_1$, $B_2$ and $B_3$ are (250-860) GeV, (0-575) GeV and (1380-2550) GeV respectively.
-In Fig.\ref{fig:nh_corner} (Appendix-\ref{appendix1}), we also present the corner plot of all the input parameters, which shows all the 1D and 2D marginalized distribution of the posterior probability and reflects the covariances between parameters.